 The name of central office equipment manufactured by AT&T. It is the leading telephone switch platform.
 These switches use Custom (proprietary) or NI-I software.

 ABR is also known as automatic busy redial.
 This is a usage based feature for automatically redialing a busy number at certain intervals.
 ABR eliminates constant redialing, so once the line you were dialing is reached your phone will ring.
 It is also known as Repeat Dialing & Automatic Callback.This can also be a function key on an IP system.

 The telecom terms used in this technology glossary is a work in progress.
 Certainly, we continue to add to the telecommunications dictionary with the latest phone terms.

 – B –

-A 64 kilobit-per-second bearer channel.
+The B-Channel is also known as a bearer channel.
+It is also a 64 kilobit-per-second bearer channel.
 The standard BRI connection includes 2 B channels, for an uncompressed capacity of 28Kbps.
-This bearer channel is used for information transfer.
+The B-Channel is used for information transfer.

 Bandwidth Allocation Control Protocol (BACP)